 - Only staff have access to Informz, but we can send out marketing or survey emails on behalf of a LITA group

-In addition to these resources, the Virtual Engagement Toolkit provides additional advice about resources and processes.
+In addition to these resources, the Virtual Engagement Toolkit provides advice and recommendations for processes and engagement techniques.